-Faith abuse refers to the belief that an evil force has entered a child and is controlling him or her, sometimes known as 'spirit possession'.
+Faith abuse refers to the belief that an evil force has entered a child and is controlling them, sometimes known as 'spirit possession'.

 Families and children can be deeply worried by the evil that they believe is threatening them, and abuse often occurs when an attempt is made to 'exorcise', or 'deliver' the child.
 Exorcism is defined here as attempting to expel evil spirits from a child.